Is the customer always right? What do you think?

 Diluting situations help.
 It refers to diffusing the intensity of a situation when you have to deal with an unsatisfied customer.

-For example: when a customer says that your product or service is not good.
+For example, when you encounter a difficult customer who says that your product or service is not good.
 The catch is to ask them for reasoning, tell them we are working towards the betterment, and ask them what qualities to desire i.e., involving them in the process.

 If you get complaints about your staff being ignorant to customers, tell them that they deserve complete attention.
 This is the point when you can offer them incentives and rewards.